elibroftw/blog.elijahlopez.ca/content/posts/automate-unity-building.md

   - programming
   - python
   - c-sharp
+summary: "Automate your Unity building process with a step-by-step guide on creating build scripts and integrating them with Unity Hub.
+Learn to streamline builds for various platforms and prepare for CI/server integration."
 ---

 It took me hours to figure out how to create a simple build script in Unity, even after watching videos, I was really confused.